open-contracting/ocds-merge/README.rst

 |PyPI Version| |Build Status| |Coverage Status| |Python Version|

 This Python package helps to create records that conform to the `Open Contracting Data Standard <https://standard.open-contracting.org>`__.
-Specifically, it provides functions for merging OCDS releases with the same OCID into either a compiled release or a versioned release.
+Specifically, it provides functions for merging OCDS releases with the same OCID into either a compiled release or a versioned release, as described in the `OCDS documentation <https://standard.open-contracting.org/latest/en/schema/merging/>`__.

 ::